kk-spw/LMT-ExerciseKK/README.md

 	 - Host: hostname5

 Constraints:
-Limited internet access - access only to package repositories (standard)
+Limited internet access - access only to package repositories (standard).

 **General assumptions:**
-Ansible is already configured on the target hosts and can perform privilege escalation
+Ansible is already configured on the target hosts and can perform privilege escalation.

+**Notes:**
+Variable definitions where showcased in different way that might not be optimal "Best Practice", but showcase the exercise implementation variations.

 ## Task definition